Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Related work

-While a vast number of published QSAR models are based on these traditional representations \cite{seth2020qsar, yang2020qsar, gao20202d, sabando2019neural}, the process of obtaining such representations via feature engineering is costly, time-consuming, and requires strong domain-specific expertise.
+While a vast number of published QSAR models are based on these traditional representations \cite{seth2020qsar, yang2020qsar, gao20202d, sabando2019neural}, the process of obtaining such representations via feature engineering is costly and requires strong domain-specific expertise.
 Moreover, since each of them encodes different information, there is no single representation suitable for every task.
-Traditional approaches for molecular representations often rely on a feature selection step, which introduces further design decisions before training a machine learning model \cite{idakwo2019review}.
-Furthermore, modern cheminformatics methods show an increasing trend for the use of versatile molecular representations that capture the diversity of the chemical space\cite{chuang2020learning}.
-Because of these reasons, many new methods for learning molecular representations have been developed recently, most of them based on deep learning techniques \cite{elton2019deep, chuang2020learning}.
+For this reason, there is an increasing trend towards the use of versatile molecular representations that capture diverse aspects of the chemical space \cite{chuang2020learning}, so many new methods for learning molecular embeddings have been developed recently, where most of them are based on deep learning techniques \cite{chuang2020learning, elton2019deep}.

 Recent methods for learning molecular embeddings employ \textit{SMILES} formulas \cite{weininger1988smiles}, which is the most widely used linear representation for encoding molecular graph information.
-Since SMILES formulas directly encode the molecular graph into a sequence of ASCII characters using a depth-first graph traversal, they are suitable for deep learning techniques aimed at learning from sequential or graph-like data \cite{elton2019deep}.
-Given their high availability---most molecular databases store the SMILES of each compound---, many unsupervised methods for learning molecular representations have been developed and trained on large databases without the need for labeled information \cite{liu2018n, swann2018representing, jaeger2018mol2vec, ozturk2018novel, xu2017seq2seq}.
-While images or structured graph representations have also been employed for learning molecular embeddings and QSAR modeling \cite{kuzminykh20183d,shi2019molecular,goh2017chemception}, their usage is not as widespread, and it has limitations in terms of data availability.
+Since SMILES formulas directly encode the molecular graph into a sequence of ASCII characters, they can be used by deep learning techniques designed for sequential or graph-like data \cite{elton2019deep, jiang2021could}.
+Given their high availability---most molecular databases are stored in SMILES format---, many unsupervised methods for learning molecular representations have been developed and trained on large databases without the need for labeled information \cite{jaeger2018mol2vec, liu2018n, swann2018representing, ozturk2018novel, xu2017seq2seq}.
+While images or structured graph representations have also been employed for learning molecular embeddings in QSAR modeling \cite{goh2017chemception, kuzminykh20183d,shi2019molecular}, their usage is not as widespread and has limitations in terms of data availability.
 Thus, in this paper, we focused on SMILES-based embedding methods.